-- other medicines used for the treatment of diabetes - monoamine oxidase inhibitors (MAOI) - used for the treatment of depression - alpha-blocking agents used for the treatment of high blood pressure and to relieve difficulty in passing urine caused by an enlarged prostate - non-selective beta-blocking agents - used for the treatment of certain heart conditions and high blood pressure which may also mask the symptoms of hypoglycaemia and delay recovery from hypoglycaemia - angiotensin converting enzyme (ACE) inhibitors - used for the treatment of certain heart conditions, high blood pressure or elevated protein/albumin in the urine - salicylates e.g. aspirin used to relieve pain and lower fever - anabolic steroids used to promote growth - sulfonamides used to treat bacterial infections - quinine used for the prevention of malaria and the relief of muscle cramps - quinidine used for the control of heart problems.
+- other medicines used to treat type 2 diabetes - monoamine oxidase inhibitors (MAOI) - used for the treatment of depression - alpha blockers used to treat high blood pressure and to relieve difficulty in passing urine caused by an enlarged prostate - non-selective beta blockers used to treat high blood pressure and certain heart conditions which may also mask the symptoms of hypoglycaemia and delay recovery from hypoglycaemia - ACE inhibitors used to treat high blood pressure, certain heart conditions or elevated protein/albumin in the urine - salicylates e.g. aspirin used to relieve pain and lower fever - anabolic steroids used to promote growth - sulfonamides used to treat bacterial infections - quinine used to treat malaria and relieve muscle cramps - quinidine used to treat heart problems.